Signing out of account, Standby…

 Related: Why Some Startups Succeed (and Why Most Fail)

 Successful entrepreneurs often say, “The first million is always the hardest.”
-That’s true, but today’s can certainly help.
-In today’s hyper-connected digital age, an entrepreneur can launch a unique product or service online and quickly become profitable, especially if they employ the right and social media channels to build a loyal customer base and brand following.
+That’s true, but today’s technology can certainly help.
+In today’s hyper-connected digital age, an entrepreneur can launch a unique product or service online and quickly become profitable, especially if they employ the right marketing and social media channels to build a loyal customer base and brand following.

 If I could give any advice to entrepreneurs, it’s this: Don’t start a new business unless you know you have the drive and the funds to get to year three.
 And don’t give up equity in your own company just to keep the lights on. $10,000 bills add up quickly, but if you start giving away equity to pay those bills, you may live to regret it once your company is making $10,000 every minute.